learn-academy-2023-hotel/week-3-assessment/interview-questions.md

+7. What are props in React?

+  Your answer:

+  Researched answer:

+8. What is `this` in JavaScript?

+  Your answer:

+  Researched answer:

+9. STRETCH: What is a ternary operator in JavaScript?

+  Your answer:

+  Researched answer:

+10. STRETCH: What is an anonymous function in JavaScript?

+  Your answer:

+  Researched answer:

 ## Looking Ahead: Terms for Next Week
+- Ruby
 - Object oriented programming
-- irb
+- RSpec
 - Instance variable
-- Ruby
+- Ruby blocks
-- Class relationships
+- Ruby hashes
-- Getter and Setter methods in Ruby
+- `getter` and `setter` methods in Ruby